NOVOLOG Dailymed

 5.3 Hypoglycemia

-Hypoglycemia is the most common adverse effect of all insulins, including NOVOLOG.
+Hypoglycemia is the most common adverse reaction of all insulins, including NOVOLOG.
 Severe hypoglycemia can cause seizures, may lead to unconsciousness, may be life threatening or cause death.
 Hypoglycemia can impair concentration ability and reaction time; this may place an individual and others at risk in situations where these abilities are important (e.g., driving or operating other machinery).

 Hypoglycemia can happen suddenly and symptoms may differ in each individual and change over time in the same individual.
 Symptomatic awareness of hypoglycemia may be less pronounced in patients with longstanding diabetes in patients with diabetic nerve disease, in patients using medications that block the sympathetic nervous system (e.g., beta-blockers) [see Drug Interactions (7)], or in patients who experience recurrent hypoglycemia.